Pond logo

 Reliability

-I'm confident that the system is reliable and generates correct numbers in reports.
-As with most software, though, there can be no guarantees, with or without automated tests; if you intend to use TrackRecord for business critical purposes then I strongly recommend you trial it alongside a secondary recording and reporting system to verify its output, until such a time as you are satisfied that it is reliable in the context of use to which it is being put.
+If you intend to use TrackRecord for business critical purposes then I strongly recommend you trial it alongside a secondary recording and reporting system to verify its output, until such a time as you are satisfied that it is reliable in the context of use to which it is being put.

 How to report bugs or ask for new features